Toscano (cigar): Production

 The Toscano cigar is not a typical cigar as the Kentucky tobacco used in making it is generally a pipe tobacco.
 Kentucky tobacco is cultivated in various regions of Italy, such as Tuscany, Campania, Lazio, Umbria, and Veneto.
 For the wrapper, North American Kentucky leaves are used in various Toscano cigars because of their wider width.
 Kentucky leaves from Southern Italy, particularly Campania and Umbria, are used to attain certain flavors found in Toscano Garibaldi and Toscanello Garibaldi.

 The tobacco leaves first undergo a type of wet fermentation, in which they are moistened and flame-cured in ovens fueled by oak and beech woods for a total of 15 to 20 days.
 During this stage, the leaves are arranged neatly onto strings in special cells equipped with a "Stendaggio" system and air valves for moisture regulation.
 Temperature regulation is controlled through the increase or decrease of wood fire.
 This whole process ensures that the Kentucky tobacco is completely cured.
 The tobacco, which is used as filler, is a blend of Italian traditionally-grown Kentucky and North American Kentucky.
-The flavored Toscanello cigars use a filler blend of Italian, South American, and Far East Kentucky tobacco.
+The flavoured Toscanello cigars use a filler blend of Italian, South American, and Far East Kentucky tobacco.

 Unlike Caribbean cigars, where a binder is rolled around the filler tobacco before the wrapper tobacco covers it over, the Toscano cigar is made by rolling the filler tobacco with only the wrapper tobacco (without any binder).
 The production of cigars then continues on two lines: production by hand for high quality and limited edition cigars, and production by machine.
 In the production by hand, a cigar roller known as "sigaraia" produces up to 520 cigars per day.
 After rolling, the cigars are air-dried in an aging chamber.
 Depending on the duration of maturation, different qualities result.
 The cigars are placed in ventilated cells with controlled humidity levels.
 The aging period varies depending on the type of cigar.
-Some of the high-quality Toscano cigars are hand-rolled such as the Toscano Il Moro, Toscano Il Presidente, Toscano Originale.
+Some of the high-quality Toscano cigars are hand-rolled, such as the Toscano Il Moro, Toscano Il Presidente, Toscano Originale.

 All Toscano cigars have a typical elliptical shape, similar to the "Perfecto" shape of a Caribbean cigar.
-Most Toscano cigars are between the length of 150 to 160 mm, with the exception of Il Moro which has an average length of 230 mm.
+Most Toscano cigars are between the length of 150 to 160 mm, with the exception of Il Moro, which has an average length of 230 mm.
 The Toscanello cigar is another variety of Toscano cigar, in which the cigars are already cut in half (ammezzati) and are ready to smoke.
 The classics are Toscanello, Toscanello Garibaldi, Toscanello Scelto, and Toscanello Speciale.
-As well as flavors such as Anise, Dark Chocolate, Espresso, Grappa, Mocha, and Vanilla.
+As well as flavours such as Anise, Dark Chocolate, Espresso, Grappa, Mocha, and Vanilla.